Eduard Shevardnadze: Minister of Foreign Affairs of the Soviet Union (1985–91)

 Shevardnadze was a close ally of Gorbachev and was a strong advocate of the reform policies of glasnost and perestroika.
-He subsequently played a key role in the détente that marked the end of the Cold War.
+Shevardnadze subsequently played a key role in the détente that marked the end of the Cold War.
 He negotiated nuclear arms treaties with the United States.
 He helped end the war in Afghanistan, allowed the reunification of Germany, and withdrew Soviet forces from Eastern Europe and from the Chinese border.
 He earned the nickname "The Silver Fox".

-During the late 1980s as the Soviet Union descended into crisis, Shevardnadze became increasingly unpopular and was in conflict with Soviet hard-liners who disliked his reforms and his soft line with the West.
-He criticised a campaign by Soviet troops to put down an uprising in his native Georgia in 1989.
-In protest over the growing influence of hardliners under Gorbachev, Shevardnadze suddenly resigned in December 1990, saying, "Dictatorship is coming".
-A few months later, his fears were partially realised when an unsuccessful coup by Communist hardliners precipitated the collapse of the Soviet Union.
-Shevardnadze returned briefly as Soviet Foreign Minister in November 1991 but resigned with Gorbachev the following month, when the Soviet Union was formally dissolved.
+During the late 1980s, as the Soviet Union descended into crisis, Shevardnadze became increasingly unpopular and came into conflict with Soviet hard-liners who disliked his reforms and his soft line with the West.
+He criticized a campaign by Soviet troops to put down an uprising in his native Georgia in 1989.
+In protest over the growing influence of hardliners under Gorbachev, Shevardnadze suddenly resigned in December 1990, saying, "Dictatorship is coming."
+A few months later, his fears were partially realized when an unsuccessful coup by Communist hardliners precipitated the collapse of the Soviet Union.
+He returned briefly as Soviet Foreign Minister in November 1991 but resigned with Gorbachev the following month, when the Soviet Union was formally dissolved.

 In 1991, Shevardnadze was baptized into the Georgian Orthodox Church.

-President of Georgia (1995–2003)
+Leader of Independent Georgia (1992–2003)

 Rise to power

-The newly independent Republic of Georgia elected as its first president a leader of the national liberation movement, Zviad Gamsakhurdiaa scientist and writer who had been imprisoned by Shevardnadze's government in the late 1970s.
+The newly independent Republic of Georgia elected as its first president a leader of the national liberation movement, Zviad Gamsakhurdia, an academic and writer who had been imprisoned by Shevardnadze's government in the late 1970s.
 However, Gamsakhurdia's rule ended abruptly in January 1992, when he was deposed in a bloody coup d'état.
-Shevardnadze was appointed Speaker of the Georgian parliament in March 1992 and as speaker of parliament in November; both of these posts were equivalent to that of president.
+Shevardnadze was appointed Chairperson of the State Council of the Republic of Georgia in March 1992 and as Speaker of the Georgian parliament in November; both of these posts were equivalent to that of president.
 When the presidency was restored in November 1995, he was elected with 70% of the vote.
-He secured a second term in April 2000 in an election that was marred by widespread claims of vote-rigging.
+He secured a second term in April 2000 in an election that was marred by widespread accusations of vote-rigging.